Ly2020/GCD/CodeBook.md

 fBodyAccMean:            Mean of fBodyAcc <br>
 fBodyAccMeanFreq:        MeanFreq of fBodyAcc <br>
 fBodyAccSTD:             STD of fBodyAcc <br>
-fBodyAccJerkMean:        Mean of fBodyAccJerk
+fBodyAccJerkMean:        Mean of fBodyAccJerk <br>
-fBodyAccJerkMeanFreq:    MeanFreq of fBodyAccJerk
+fBodyAccJerkMeanFreq:    MeanFreq of fBodyAccJerk <br>
-fBodyAccJerkSTD:         STD of fBodyAccJerk
+fBodyAccJerkSTD:         STD of fBodyAccJerk <br>
-fBodyGyroMean:           Mean of fBodyGyro
+fBodyGyroMean:           Mean of fBodyGyro <br>
-fBodyGyroMeanFreq:       MeanFreq of fBodyGyro
+fBodyGyroMeanFreq:       MeanFreq of fBodyGyro <br>
-fBodyGyroSTD:            STD of fBodyGyro
+fBodyGyroSTD:            STD of fBodyGyro <br>
-fBodyAccMagMean:         Mean of fBodyAccMag
+fBodyAccMagMean:         Mean of fBodyAccMag <br>
-fBodyAccMagMeanFreq:     MeanFreq of fBodyAccMag
+fBodyAccMagMeanFreq:     MeanFreq of fBodyAccMag <br>
-fBodyAccMagSTD:          STD of fBodyAccMag
+fBodyAccMagSTD:          STD of fBodyAccMag <br>
-fBodyAccJerkMagMean:     Mean of fBodyAccJerkMag
+fBodyAccJerkMagMean:     Mean of fBodyAccJerkMag <br>
-fBodyAccJerkMagMeanFreq: MeanFreq of fBodyAccJerkMag
+fBodyAccJerkMagMeanFreq: MeanFreq of fBodyAccJerkMag <br>
-fBodyAccJerkMagSTD:      STD of fBodyAccJerkMag
+fBodyAccJerkMagSTD:      STD of fBodyAccJerkMag <br>
-fBodyGyroMagMean:        Mean of fBodyGyroMag
+fBodyGyroMagMean:        Mean of fBodyGyroMag <br>
-fBodyGyroMagMeanFreq:    MeanFreq of fBodyGyroMag
+fBodyGyroMagMeanFreq:    MeanFreq of fBodyGyroMag <br>
-fBodyGyroMagSTD:         ST of fBodyGyroMag
+fBodyGyroMagSTD:         ST of fBodyGyroMag <br>
-fBodyGyroJerkMagMean:    Mean of fBodyGyroJerkMag fBodyGyroJerkMagMeanFreq:MeanFreq of fBodyGyroJerkMag
+fBodyGyroJerkMagMean:    Mean of fBodyGyroJerkMag  <br>
+fBodyGyroJerkMagMeanFreq:MeanFreq of fBodyGyroJerkMag  <br>
-fBodyGyroJerkMagSTD:     STD of fBodyGyroJerkMag
+fBodyGyroJerkMagSTD:     STD of fBodyGyroJerkMag  <br>